-- 1. The statistics reflect a 2019 campus population of approximately 506 students and 192 employees. - 2.
+- 1. The statistics reflect a 2020 campus population of approximately 495 students and 190 employees before the college shut down due to the Covid-19 pandemic in March. - 2.
 The Residence Hall statistics are duplicative.
 They are included in the on-campus statistics and reflect that portion of the campus statistics that occurred within student housing on campus. - 3.
 Not all incidents reported in this category were reported to public safety or police, but to other offices on campus.
 Consequently, not all incidents were criminally investigated, but were administratively investigated by the college when reported. - 4.
-In 2017, there was one armed robbery on Bloomsbury Square of a food delivery person.
-It occurred on the street, which is within the geography defined by the Clery Act and is therefore counted in this report.
-It did not happen on the campus. - 5.
+In 2020 there occurred a strong armed robbery on the back campus.
+No weapons were involved, and none of the persons belonged to the campus community.
+Annapolis Police handled the incident. - 5.
 In 2019 there occurred an aggravated assault with a knife in a residence hall.
 No one was injured in the incident. - 6.
 Motor Vehicle thefts, as defined by the Clery Act, includes all motor vehicles and other conveyances such as golf carts, mopeds, motor scooters, and gators.
-A car was stolen from the gravel lot and recovered later by Annapolis Police. - 7.
-2019: An unknown person used a lighter of some kind to burn a portion of a ceiling in a common room in Campbell Hall. - 2017: An unknown person burned a word into a ceiling in the hallway of Pinkney Hall.
-Because these are residential structures that was occupied at the time, they are classified as arson - 8.
-There were three hate crimes reported to the college in 2017 in this category: - a.
-One was a vandalism when someone wrote on a persons' dorm room wall.
-This seemed motivated by sexual orientation. - b.
-Two were verbal intimidations by juvenile non-students, and seemed motivated by gender and/or gender identity.
+A car was stolen from the gravel lot in 2019 and recovered later by Annapolis Police. - 7.
+In 2019, an unknown person used a lighter of some kind to burn a portion of a ceiling in a common room in Campbell Hall. - 8.
+In 2020 there were two incidents of hate: one where an unknown person wrote sexist messages on the outside of the gym (vandalism), and another incident involving verbal intimidation on the field near Spector Hall based on sexual orientation.

-Additional The college has no properties that meet the Clery definition of Non-Campus Caveats Property.
-Therefor that category does not appear in our statistics, as no crimes or incidents occurred that meet the definition.
-In 2017, the Annapolis Police reported an armed robbery on Public Property (footnote 4).
+Additional In 2020, the college took over 214 Prince George Street, Annapolis, MD, as Caveats additional housing due to the Covid-19 pandemic.
+This property meet definition of Non-Campus Property.
+There were no crimes or incidents at that location in 2020.
 There were no reported crimes or incidents that were determined to be unfounded during any of the three years covered in this report.